SCECcode/ucvm/README.md

 The current UCVM software version is [UCVM v19.4.0](http://github.com/SCECcode/UCVMC/wiki) which was released in June 2019.
 We recommend that new users work with that version of the software because it contains improvements not found in earlier versions.

 ## Preliminary UCVM Software Release v21.10
 We have continued to integrate new velocity models and new capabilities into UCVM and have developed a preliminary version of a new UCVM v21.10.
-These changes are available on the main branch in this github repository.
+These changes are available on the target branch in this github repository.
 This preliminary version has not been released as an official UCVM release.

 ## Developing a Modular UCVM
 To simplify UCVM software development, we are separating the next UCVM software distribution into a collection of inter-operable software packages.
 This is the UCVM github repository for the [UCVM core package](https://github.com/SCECcode/ucvm.git) that provides the UCVM query interface.
 The velocity models are managed in their own github repositories (e.g. [CVM-S4](https://github.com/SCECcode/cvms), [CVM-H v15.1](https://github.com/SCECcode/cvmh), [CVM-S4.26](https://github.com/SCECcode/cvms5), [CVM-S4.26.M01](https://github.com/SCECcode/cvmsi)).
 Specialized UCVM plotting tools can be retrieved from the [UCVM plotting package](https://github.com/SCECcode/ucvm_plotting) github repository if needed.
 We expect to release this multi-package version of UCVM in mid-2021.